 Vermont Special (Limited) Warranty Deed Form

-A Vermont special warranty deed is a real estate conveyance document in which the grantor is only liable for title defects that arose during their ownership.
-By signing the deed, the grantee accepts that encumbrances from previous owners may exist and will be their responsibility to resolve.
-In Vermont, a special warranty deed is referred to as a “limited warranty deed.”
+A Vermont special warranty deed is a document for transferring real estate between parties in which the grantor is only liable for title defects that arose during their ownership.
+With this “limited warranty deed,” as it’s referred to in Vermont, the grantee accepts that encumbrances from previous owners may exist and will be their responsibility to resolve.

 Vermont Special (Limited) Warranty Deed Form

-A Vermont special warranty deed is a real estate conveyance document in which the grantor is only liable for title defects that arose during their ownership.
-By signing the deed, the grantee accepts that encumbrances from previous owners may exist and will be their responsibility to resolve.
-In Vermont, a special warranty deed is referred to as a “limited warranty deed.”
+A Vermont special warranty deed is a document for transferring real estate between parties in which the grantor is only liable for title defects that arose during their ownership.
+With this “limited warranty deed,” as it’s referred to in Vermont, the grantee accepts that encumbrances from previous owners may exist and will be their responsibility to resolve.

-A Vermont special warranty deed is a real estate conveyance document in which the grantor is only liable for title defects that arose during their ownership.
-By signing the deed, the grantee accepts that encumbrances from previous owners may exist and will be their responsibility to resolve.
-In Vermont, a special warranty deed is referred to as a “limited warranty deed.”
+A Vermont special warranty deed is a document for transferring real estate between parties in which the grantor is only liable for title defects that arose during their ownership.
+With this “limited warranty deed,” as it’s referred to in Vermont, the grantee accepts that encumbrances from previous owners may exist and will be their responsibility to resolve.

 1. Home »